 Yes, you can prevent gallstones.
 Studies have shown that regular exercise and a healthy diet, along with the following, can reduce your risk of developing gallstones.

-- A study in the United States, conducted over a period of 10 years, showed that more than 13,000 adults with higher vitamin C levels in their blood had a lower chance of gallstone formations.
+- A study in the United States, conducted over 10 years, showed that more than 13,000 adults with higher vitamin C levels in their blood had a lower chance of gallstone formation.

-- Another research has also shown, a reduced risk of gallstone disease with moderate to high coffee consumption.
-It involved more than 200,000 people who drank 2-6 cups of coffee a day and had a reduced risk of gallstone disease.
+- Another research has also shown a reduced risk of gallstone disease with moderate to high coffee consumption.
+It involved more than 200,000 people who drank 2-6 cups of coffee daily and had a reduced risk of gallstone disease.

 - Drinking less alcohol may also prevent gallstones.
-You must not consume anything more than 14 units (equals 6 pints of beer and 10 glasses of wine) of alcohol a week, as it can be detrimental to your liver and overall health.
+You must not consume more than 14 units (equal to 6 pints of beer and 10 glasses of wine) of alcohol a week, as it can be detrimental to your liver and overall health.

 - Don’t lose weight rapidly and starve yourself, and don’t eat below 1000 calories, as it can exacerbate your symptoms.